Clubs @ AHS

 In order to participate you must:

-Fill out the Club Charter form and have it turned into the book room by September 8th at 9 am.
+Fill out the Club Charter form and have it turned into the bookroom by September 7th at 9 am.

-Fill out the Google Form posted on the Facebook page to request two passes to leave five minutes early from fourth period on 9/13 to set up for Club Rush/
+Fill out the Google Form posted on the Facebook page to request two passes to leave five minutes early from fourth period on 9/12 to set up for Club Rush.

 Come prepared!
 Whether with posters, food, sign up sheets, pens, or even a fancy tablecloth, do come prepared!
 Work together with your officer board to ease the workload and prep yourselves to recruit members!
 You may also seek advice from your club alumni, or ask other clubs.

-Club Rush is optional, so if you’d like to participate sign up at the President’s Meeting (9/6)!
-If you do not sign up here, email Sarah Hartono at the latest the Friday (9/8) before Club Rush.
+Club Rush is optional, so if you’d like to participate sign up at the President’s Meeting (9/7)!
+If you do not sign up here, email Elizabeth Ding at the latest the Friday (9/7) before Club Rush.

 Please make sure to clean up after yourselves after the event, and ensure no litter associated with your club is found around campus!
 Keep our campus clean.